WHAS (AM): Early years

 The U.S. Department of Commerce, which regulated radio in its early days, adopted regulations, effective December 1, 1921, that formally established a broadcast service category.
 The wavelength of 360 meters (833 kHz) was designated for "entertainment" broadcasting, with 485 meters (619 kHz) assigned for "market and weather reports".
 On July 13, 1922, the Courier-Journal and Louisville Times were issued a license for operation on both the 360- and 485-meter wavelengths.
 The WHAS call letters were randomly assigned from a sequential list.
+Station manager Credo Fitch Harris travelled to Washington, D.C., to pick up the station license, and later recounted the following:

+In the Department of Commerce a young man stated that our call letters were WHAS...
+"What does WHAS stand for?"
+I asked.
+"Search me," he answered agreeably. ...
+"I'm just reading it off your license."

 WHAS was the first broadcasting station in Kentucky, which was the 45th out of the then-48 states to establish a station.
 Following a short series of test transmissions, WHAS made its formal debut broadcast on July 18, 1922.

 In September 1922, the U.S. Department of Commerce set aside a second entertainment wavelength, 400 meters (750 kHz) for "Class B" stations, including WHAS, that had quality equipment and programming.
 However, concerned that an abrupt frequency change would make it difficult for listeners to pick up the signal, station manager Credo Fitch Harris made arrangements to temporarily remain on 360 meters.
 In May 1923, additional "Class B" frequencies were made available, with 750 kHz now reserved nationwide for Louisville, which was exclusively assigned to WHAS.

 WHAS was originally part of the local media empire managed by the Bingham family, which also published Louisville Courier-Journal and Louisville Times (now owned by the Gannett Company and merged in 1987).
 On May 16, 1925, the first live broadcast of the Kentucky Derby horse race was made by WHAS and also by WGN in Chicago.
 The call of the Derby featured an announcer who watched from the windows of one of the famous twin spires of Churchill Downs.

 On November 11, 1928, the Federal Radio Commission's (FRC) General Order 40 made a major reallocation of the broadcasting frequencies.
 This introduced a category known as "clear channel stations" that included WHAS, which was assigned exclusive nationwide use of 820 kHz.